wayneluke/vBulletin_Support/Administration/Site Builder/Navigation Bar.md

 - For links leading into your site, Use a relative URL.
 For example to link to the Articles page, you can use use the URL of `/articles`.
 - If you are linking to a Page within the vBulletin system, you can also tie your link to the route of that Page.
 All pages will be listed in a drop down provided for this purpose.

+### Selecting Existing Pages

+Instead of typing in a URL, you can select from a list of all pages that have been created in vBulletin.
+Simply select the page from the drop down menu under Page.

 ###  Link Attributes

 The Link Attribute field allows you to add custom CSS or Javascript to your link.
 Follows the standard format of an HTML anchor tag.
 Do not include opening or closing angle brackets (<>) as this may break your site.